TalaoDAO/context/wallet_interaction_protocol_mod.md

 It is necessary to create a registry (centralized or on a blockchain) to store information about the Issuer and to define an API allowing access with a DID on behalf of the Issuer and its callback URL.
 We will start with 2 registries ans same API for both :

-Talao Registry
+Talao Issuer Registry
 GET https://talao.co/trusted-issuers-registry/v1/issuers/did:ethr:0xee09654eedaa79429f8d216fa51a129db0f72250

-EBSI Trusted Issuers Registry
+EBSI Trusted Issuer Registry
 GET https://ebsi.....eu/trusted-issuers-registry/v1/issuers/did:ethr:0xee09654eedaa79429f8d216fa51a129db0f72250

 JSON response: